programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ## Using Natural Language Processing

-This lesson presents a reproducible workflow for interpreting AI tool licence agreements through Natural Language Processing (NLP): the field of digital research involving interaction between computers and human language (Stryker & Holdsworth, n.d.).
+This lesson presents a reproducible workflow for interpreting AI tool licence agreements through Natural Language Processing (NLP): the field of digital research involving interaction between computers and human language [^9].
 NLP encompasses tasks such as text analysis, translation, and parts-of-speech tagging, though used here to extract key terms and clauses in AI terms and conditions.
-This informs the construction of a dictionary of ‘red flags’ from licence conditions, and provides walkthrough for you to increase your own AI preparedness, alongside extant guidance (Colavizza & Jaillant, 2026).
+This informs the construction of a dictionary of ‘red flags’ from licence conditions, and provides walkthrough for you to increase your own AI preparedness, alongside extant guidance [^10].
 Our lesson focuses on terms associated with AI use, however connects these issues to broader licence issues negotiated by libraries, for instance data sharing agreements.

-The language used in our dictionary was informed by reading current guidance on approaching AI licences (JiSC, n.d.; Holt & Kefalea, 2025), and extracting common AI-related terms found in the [ESAC Initiative’s registry of open licence agreements](https://esac-initiative.org/about/transformative-agreements/agreement-registry/).
+The language used in our dictionary was informed by reading current guidance on approaching AI licences [^11, ^12], and extracting common AI-related terms found in the [ESAC Initiative’s registry of open licence agreements](https://esac-initiative.org/about/transformative-agreements/agreement-registry/).
 Therefore, our dictionary is accessible through Programming Historian [full dictionary](assets/enablar-lesson-4/red-flag-dict), and attempts to closely fit with current AI contractual language.
 Without this NLP tailoring, we risk extracting non-relevant language, instead of interpreting potentially problematic terms associated with extractive or risky AI use.
 Though reiteratively refined and discussed, our dictionary is still likely to extract some non-relevant clauses, and may not fully generalise to every AI licence.
 Therefore, we provide a corpus of AI tool licences, actively being considered by the University of Buffalo, but also scale down our lesson for those working on individual licences.
 In this way, we hope to support solo librarians and researchers in interpreting AI terms and conditions, as well as broader copyright and licensing teams.

 Another lesson qualification is that the ESAC agreements used to construct our NLP dictionary are largely from publishing contracts, not direct AI providers, due to their being limited public availability.
 Instead, they come from the [Association of Computing Machinery](https://www.acm.org), [University of Cambridge Press](https://www.cambridge.org), [Royal Society](https://royalsocietypublishing.org) and [emerald publishing](https://www.emerald.com).
 That said, ESAC’s registry ranges in geographical jurisdiction, thereby providing a way to generalise our dictionary construction beyond a purely Anglo-American context.